Alexamenos graffito: Date

-No clear consensus has been reached on when the image was made.
-Dates ranging from the late 1st century AD to the late 3rd century AD have been suggested, with the beginning of the 3rd century AD thought to be the most likely.
+No clear consensus has been reached on when the image was made, but a date within the later 2nd to early 3rd centuries AD is now widely accepted.
+Dates ranging from the late 1st century AD to the late 3rd century AD have been suggested, but with the beginning of the 3rd century AD thought to be the most likely.

 Discovery and location

 The graffito was discovered in 1857 when a building known as the domus Gelotiana was unearthed on the Palatine Hill.
 The emperor Caligula had acquired the house for the imperial palace, which after Caligula died was used as a Paedagogium (boarding school) for imperial page boys.
-Later, the street along which the house sat was walled off to give support to extensions to the buildings above, and it thus remained sealed for centuries.
+Later, the street along which the house sat was walled off to support extensions to the buildings above and thus remained sealed for centuries.